 Can I substitute cream cheese for Mascarpone?

 Yes, my recommendation would be to substitute a regular full-fat cream cheese.
-The taste will not be quite as subtle.

 For 12-18 cupcakes: